jamcalli/Pulsarr/docs/docs/utilities/session-monitoring.md

 2. Verify content was added with rolling monitoring options
 3. Check database for rolling monitoring entries
 4. Confirm Sonarr series has complete season metadata

+### Progressive Cleanup Issues
+1. Verify progressive cleanup is enabled in settings
+2. Check that user is in the filtered users list (if filtering is enabled)
+3. Confirm inactivity period settings are appropriate for usage patterns
+4. Review logs for progressive cleanup decision-making process
+5. Ensure sufficient time has passed since season progression

 ### Performance Issues
 1. Increase polling interval to reduce API calls